enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 Here are 3 key ideas from Tiago Forte to never be out of material again:

 MAKE YOUR NOTES FUTURE PROOF
+There are 2 versions of you: One that will jot some ideas while reading a book, and your future-self that will have to figure out what the hell you were trying to say.
+Always do a quick summary of every material to convince him that they are worth rereading

+COLLECT WHAT RESONATES
-For years I've been looking for solutions to my 1000s highlights in books, 100s of notes in 5 different apps If you also struggle to organize your notes to make publishing content easier, here's what worked for me:
+Usually you'll highlights the interesting parts of a book, give'em a quick glance days later and reali For years I've been looking for solutions to my 1000s highlights in books, 100s of notes in 5 different apps If you also struggle to organize your notes to make publishing content easier, here's what worked for me:
 1. Make your notes future proof.